School of Health Sciences

 The School of Health Sciences is committed to preparing our students to become contributing members of the rapidly evolving health professions and the communities they serve.
 The knowledge, skills, and abilities gained through the health sciences programs prepare students to become effective and professional communicators, analytical problem solvers, and to embrace the challenges of a diverse community.
 The curriculum combines these skills with industry-specific standards that enable graduates to excel in this honorable field of service.

 You must meet the below admissions requirements in addition to Purdue Global's general requirements.

 If you are an international student, you cannot enroll in a School of Health Sciences program that requires a clinical placement without prior approval of the Dean.
-In addition, you must have an approved criminal background check from the Purdue Global-approved vendor on file prior to the first day of your first term.
-Please refer to the Additional Requirements for Graduate Programs section under Admissions Requirements for detailed information.
+In addition, you must have an approved criminal background check.
 A second background check will be required prior to fieldwork.
 You are responsible for the cost of the background check.

 Accelerated Master's Degree Options

 If you are a graduate of a School of Health Sciences bachelor's degree program, are granted admission to a School of Health Sciences master’s degree program, and meet the requirements for the associated accelerated option, you may transfer in up to five graduate-level courses completed as part of the undergraduate program and will matriculate into a shortened version of the master's degree program.

 Transfer credit applied toward major School of Health Sciences courses must have been completed within 10 years of the start of your School of Health Sciences program.
 This provision may be waived at the discretion of the Dean of the program based on a review of submitted coursework or professional experience.

 Online Programs With a Required Clinical, Externship, or Practicum Experience